 “This pleasant composition, although of the most idyllic and high-minded nature, was presently denounced in 1894 by newspaper reports as a major indecency, because of the nakedness of the small boys.
 The Boston Evening Record crusaded for fig leaves or chisels, even going to far as to denounce the entire building (not yet open to the public) as a ‘stench and an eye-sore’; this flaunting of virtue was too ridiculous to succeed even in Boston.”
 [Walter Muir Whitehall, “The Making of an Architectural masterpiece—The Boston Public Library, American Art Journal 2 (Autumn): 28 (quote); also see Whitehead, “The Vicissitudes of Bacchante in Boston,” New England Quarterly 27 (December 1954): 435-454]

 Undeterred by the previous controversy at the Boston Public Library which had occurred in his absence, Juglaris made the nude form a an integral part of his enormous Grecian Festival mural cycle at the Franklin Public Library when he returned to the United States from Italy during summers from 1902 to 1904.
 At the center of his library mural is a swirl of lithe and ecstatic semi-nude dancers.
 Likewise, a series of high-wall friezes in the nearby entrance hall also painted by Juglaris display no shortage of female bosom.
-Although local legend in Franklin, Massachusetts claims that Juglaris was prevailed upon to dress his female figures, many of them remain conspicuously exposed.
+Likewise, despite archival photos that show that Juglaris revised many of the Grecian Festival panels for the main reading room before final installation and unveiling to reduce or eliminate nudity, many of his figures remain conspicuously exposed.
 For the past century they have been casually viewed every day by library patrons of all ages.
 Ultimately, Juglaris, like Puvis de Chavannes, enjoyed an artistic victory that eluded McKim’s efforts to make MacMonnies’s Bacchante and Infant Faun a focal point of the Boston Public Library courtyard.

 During his decade in Boston Juglaris’s role in introducing the nude was underscored at a dinner hosted by his friends and students honoring him: each banquet table was decorated with an emblematic nude image.
 Today, though Juglaris’s name may no longer be familiar to Bostonians and the original splendor of Mlle.
 Yvonne has disappeared from public sight, his contributions to the nude in art can still be appreciated by those touring the Franklin Public Library or taking a glance at the drawings from his own hand which survive.